Sooraj-s-98/Preact-appwrite-blog/README.md

 # 🔖 Blog With Preact + Appwrite

-A simple todo app built with Appwrite and Preact
+A simple blog app built with Appwrite and Preact

 https://user-images.githubusercontent.com/52352285/197347993-261dedb9-8f17-43e7-a978-ef90a69eb70a.mov